jonsagara/IdParser.Core/README.md

 - The `Abbreviation`, `Country`, and `Description` attribute values are now cached so that we don't have to repeatedly use reflection to get their values.
 - Unhandled parsing exceptions are now rethrown, regardless of what the caller passes for the validation level (`None` or `Strict`).
 - Where possible, modernized the code base to use newer framework and language features, such as `Span<T>`.
-- The return value of `Parse` is now an object that return both the ID card and a collection of any unknown element Ids.
+- The return value of `Parse` is now an object that returns both the ID card and a collection of any unknown element Ids.
 - `Parse` now accepts an optional `TextWriter` parameter.
 When not null, the library will log to the `TextWriter`.

 The original README follows, slightly modified to match this updated version of the library.